 > My childhood was turbulent at times, so when I think of the houses I have lived in I feel mixed emotions about my family and the lives we led in these spaces.

 We moved often and even when I left home at 20, I kept moving.
-During my 38 years, I have lived in more than 25 houses – and for 14 years I lived in just two houses.
-So that means in the rest of my 24 years I have moved on average once a year.
+During my 40 years, I’ve lived in 25 houses – and 16 of those years in just two houses.
+So, in the rest of my 24 years I’ve moved annually on average.
 I even lived in 13 houses in the one suburb.

 All this has caused me to fixate on houses, the notion of a home, who might live there + how the hell they got to own a place like that.
 I feel nostalgic when I look at houses – it really is a mix of pleasure and sadness.

 > But most of all i wonder who i would be if i got to inhabit that space in time… spaces shape.
 So do suburbs.